Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

             Succeeded   : 6
             ```

-## Summary
+## 2.1.6 Summary

 You’ve now built the scaffolding needed to begin fine-tuning your resource requests and exploring monitoring and optimisation techniques.
-In the next section, we'll start measuring actual resource usage and configuring processes more precisely for efficient use for the specific HPC system.
+In the next section, we'll start measuring actual resource usage and configuring processes more precisely for efficient implementation on the underlying HPC system.

-## Checkpoint
+## 2.1.7 Code checkpoint

+Complete code at the end of Section 2.1:

-??? info "Show code"
+??? abstract "Show code"

     === "Gadi (PBSpro)"